"Scattered Stars" by Edouard Brenneisen. Vocalist: Julie Elven. Star Guardian

-This an out-line of new book she was intending to write before she was overtaken by her condition.
+This an out-line of new book my BEAUTIFUL Donna Darkwolf was intending to write before she marched off on her Mission into The Undiscovered Country.

 Some will make a private decision to be alone when their time comes.
 They might not like to share their journey in their decision to die and may even object to this book.
 Some however might like to share and document the events and necessary pragmatic decisions leading up to their final moments.
 Some will have notified family and friends of their intent, but pass at a time no one will be aware of.